gerardpuchebonjorn/ioannidis/README.md

 from lai_pipeline.utils import LOG
 ```

-This means `import logging` is absent from most modules — a deliberate design decision to keep logging consistent and centralized across the whole pipeline.
+This means `import logging` is absent from most modules to keep logging consistent and centralized across the whole pipeline.

 ---